ga4gh/data-security/AAI/AAIConnectProfile.md

 ### GA4GH JWT Format

-A well-formed JSON Web Token (JWT) consists of three concatenated Base64url-encoded strings, separated by dots (.)
+A well-formed JWS-Encoded JSON Web Token (JWT) consists of three concatenated Base64url-encoded strings, separated by dots (.)
 The three sections are: header, payload and signature.
 The access token and JWT with full claims use the same format, though the JWT with the full claims will have extended claims.
 These